AMorgaut/html5-udp-socket/README.md

 To things to be aware of:

 1. This implementation is still just a draft in progress.
 It needs at least to complete the `readable` and `writable` Stream properties implementations.
-2. It is expected to be used as a high level layer worker on dedicated vendors
+2. It is expected to be used as a high level layer working on dedicated vendors

 The objective it to write vendor adapters such as: